-On the 21st September, 2019, an exhibition of work by 8 gallery assistants was installed at PEER Gallery in Hoxton, London, for the Open House London Architecture Weekend.
+On the 21st September, 2019, an exhibition of art gallery front door proposals by 8 gallery assistants was installed at PEER Gallery in Hoxton, London, for the Open House London Architecture Weekend.
 Rebecca Moss had been working with this group as a commissioned artist for six months, exploring a 'zero budget' approach to making, and thinking about how art practice could be intensified by limited economic circumstances.
 The exhibition was co-curated with Alice White, Curator for Local Audiences.

 What insights might these gallery assistants, who spend hours invigilating art exhibitions and introducing visitors to the work, have around the symbolic function of the door, and making the gallery as open and inclusive as possible?
 How and why could a formal gallery door pose a barrier to accessing art?